simondewit/collect-local-components/custom-modules/collect-local-components/README.md

-# Collect Components
+# Collect Local Components
-Captures tagged HTML comments and their corresponding HTML components from a website and generates components.json.
+Captures tagged HTML comments and their corresponding HTML components from local HTML files and generates components.json.
+*** This gulp task is an adjusted version of Arjen Scherff-de Water's collect-components task to handle local component scraping. (https://www.npmjs.com/package/collect-components) ***

 ## Usage